-Ecosystems are geographic areas where living elements such as plants, animals and other organisms and non-living elements such as rocks, temperature, and humidity are inextricably linked - acting as a system that generates and sustains life.
+Ecosystems are geographic areas where living elements such as plants, animals and other organisms and non-living elements such as rocks, temperature, and humidity are inextricably linked to act as a system which generates and sustains life.
 Every factor in an ecosystem depends on every other factor, either directly or indirectly.
 Ecosystems can be very large or very small, such as a rock pool or a tropical rain forest.
-When part of an ecosystem changes, it has a knock-on effect on the rest of the system.
+When any part of an ecosystem changes, it has a knock-on effect on other parts of the system.